 Once you’ve established that your car is considered a classic, you will want to check into any restrictions placed on the car.
 Many states will not allow a car registered as a classic, vintage or antique car to be used as your primary car.
 So if you were planning on driving your meticulously restored 1978 Chevrolet Camaro Z28 to and from work every day, you might not want to register it as a classic.

 Also, keep in mind that if it’s not registered with a special designation like classic or vintage, in most states it will have to meet the legal emissions and safety requirements, which not all cars will be able to do without some aftermarket touches.

 It’s very important you do your homework to know what requirements and limitations are placed upon classic, antique or vintage cars in your area.
 This includes checking if you need classic car license plates.
 And, of course, always check with the DMV (or any other applicable office) to make sure you have all the proper paperwork and documentation required for registration.

 Classic cars are also unique in that they usually require their own type of insurance.
-Learn more about classic car insurance from Nationwide.
+Learn more about classic car insurance.